 Veronica Huggins, PhD, earned her Doctorate degree in Social Work Policy, Planning and Administration from Clark Atlanta University.
 She is currently an associate professor of social work at the University of Southern Indiana.
 Her research focuses on corrections, including community corrections, drug courts, and diversity issues.
 In addition to her academic work, Huggins also has a clinical practice background working with individuals with mental health and substance use disorders.

-- Participants will be able to identify challenges that providers in recovery encounter in the profession.
+- Participants will be able to identify two challenges that providers in recovery encounter in the profession.

 - Providers will be able to summarize three common dynamics providers in recovery must navigated.

-- Participants will be able to utilize supervision strategies to support providers in recovery.
+- Participants will be able to implement at least one supervision strategy to support providers in recovery.

 - Intermediate level courses provide information that builds on knowledge practitioners with some experience already have.
 These courses focus on skill-building or adding knowledge, possibly following a brief overview of basic information, and involve using information in concrete situations and understanding the underlying structure of the material.